 Interviews revealed that communication with program participants has been successful thus far and should be built upon.
-For program staff and implementers, it was repeatedly stated that the program is most efficacious when participants receive individualized and personalized attention.
+Utility program staff and implementation vendors repeatedly stated that the program is most efficacious when participants receive individualized and personalized attention.
 Participant interviews revealed that communication is also important to them to help establish and build trust and collaboration.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Interviewed program utility staff and implementers cited an importance for SEM to be personalized for customers.
-This personalization shows customers’ due diligence in preparation and active listening.
-Both items are critical to display to participants since their continued participation is a large commitment.
+Interviewed program utility staff and implementation vendors cited the importance of personalizing SEM for customers.
+This personalization shows customers due diligence in preparation and active listening.
+Both items are critical to display to participants, since their continued participation is a large commitment.

-Program utility staff and implementers also agreed that participants’ buy-in or ownership for engaging in SEM is key to success.
-Program utility staff and implementers explained that having an internal “champion” for SEM who celebrates successes is important to spreading awareness and involvement across the organization.
+Program utility staff and implementation vendors also agreed that participants’ buy-in or ownership for engaging in SEM is key to success.
+Program utility staff and implementation vendors explained that having an internal “champion” for SEM who celebrates successes is important to spreading awareness and involvement across the organization.
 The best-case scenario is when this buy-in comes from an executive level, as that feeling reverberates throughout the company.
-Implementers noted that this type of engagement helps with participants’ willingness to provide data and be communicative.
+Implementation vendors noted that this type of engagement helps with participants’ willingness to provide data and be communicative.

-Finally, program utility staff and implementers repeatedly spoke of the importance of communication from all parties involved.
+Finally, program utility staff and implementation vendors repeatedly spoke of the importance of communication from all parties involved.
 Since the SEM program is complex and lengthy, it is critical for communication to occur early and often throughout the process.
 Program material also demonstrates the importance of communication and requires regular operations meetings as well as written reports.

 Participant and partial participant interviews

-All participants became aware of the SEM program through program utility staff, either through routine communication with utility contacts or a result of proactive outreach by the program staff.
+All participants became aware of the SEM program through program utility staff, either through routine communication with utility contacts or a result of proactive outreach by the utility program staff.
 Some respondents indicated that their existing relationship with utility representatives prompted them to trust in the program representative’s recommendation to participate in the program.
-One respondent indicated that a motivating factor to participate in the program was to recoup some of the money they are paying into the program funding, “…we’re paying into the fund… we want to recoup some of our ratepayer money… [We have] plenty of opportunities to reduce [our load] to benefit the environment and our financial wellbeing.”
+One respondent indicated that a motivating factor to participate in the program was to recoup some of the money they are paying into the program funding: “We’re paying into the fund… we want to recoup some of our ratepayer money… [We have] plenty of opportunities to reduce [our load] to benefit the environment and our financial wellbeing.”

-Participants also appreciated the support they received from program utility staff in assisting in collaboration with engineering consultants as well as regular communication and responsiveness to questions and requests.
-Respondents were vocal about their appreciation of the program staff’s efforts to provide excellent customer service and ensure participants received value from the program; “…[they are] great people, wonderful to work with.”
-Respondents also noted that program staff has been very supportive and collaborative despite turnover challenges.
+Participants also appreciated the support they received from program utility staff in assisting in collaboration with engineering consultants, as well as regular communication and responsiveness to questions and requests.
+Respondents were vocal about their appreciation of the Utility program staff’s efforts to provide excellent customer service and ensure participants received value from the program: “[They are] great people, wonderful to work with.”
+Respondents also noted that Utility program staff has been very supportive and collaborative despite turnover challenges.

 Comparison to best practices findings

-The SEM Best Practices report included literature reviews and interviews which both revealed a high level of participant satisfaction with SEM programs and an increased likelihood of participant engagement with other utility programs for additional capital projects, following SEM participation.
+The SEM Best Practices report included literature reviews and interviews that both revealed a high level of participant satisfaction with SEM programs and an increased likelihood of participant engagement with other utility programs for additional capital projects, following SEM participation.
 Participant engagement is a key indicator of success.
-The SEM Best Practices report also suggested that a strong connection is needed among SEM program implementers, program managers, and participants; this may involve weekly or bi-weekly check-ins, training sessions with coaches, and “homework” to ensure that participants are deriving the full benefits of SEM.
-Our process evaluation found that both implementers and participants reported that there is regular communication between the parties which contributes to success, as was detailed in the best practices findings.
+The SEM Best Practices report also suggested that a strong connection is needed among SEM program implementation vendors, program managers, and participants; this may involve weekly or bi-weekly check-ins, training sessions with coaches, and “homework” to ensure that participants are deriving the full benefits of SEM.
+Our process evaluation found that both implementation vendors and participants reported that there is regular communication between the parties which contributes to success, as was detailed in the best practices findings.
 Connecticut SEM can increase engagement even further using a cohort strategy when recruiting and promoting energy savings at participating facilities.